rwright403/lightweight-object-oriented-gantt/README.md

 once you have all 3 softwares:
 1) use github desktop to "clone" this repository
-2) download all the required python libraries
+2) download all the required python libraries with the following command in terminal:
+> pip install -r requirements.txt
+Note: make sure you have pip installed

 # Documentation: